ramiyaari/simode/inst/joss/paper.md

 [Figure 3: Profile likelihood confidence intervals for the linear parameters of system (9)](figure3.png)

-Now lets assume the nonlinear parameters $\theta_{NL}=(g_{12},h_{11},g_{21},h_{22})$ are not known.
+Now let us assume the nonlinear parameters $\theta_{NL}=(g_{12},h_{11},g_{21},h_{22})$ are not known.
 Estimating nonlinear parameters requires nonlinear optimization.
-The function 'simode' uses the 'optim' function for that, thus we need to provide initial guess for optimization.
-In this example, we generate random initial guess in the vicinity of the true nonlinear parameters.
+The function 'simode' uses the 'optim' function for that, thus we need to provide initial guess values for optimization.
+In this example, we generate random initial guess values in the vicinity of the true nonlinear parameters.
 The code and estimation results are given below.

 ```
 R> nlin_init <- rnorm(length(theta[nlin_pars]),theta[nlin_pars],